allanNAIT/allanNAIT.github.io/cpsc1012/10-oop/index.md

 driveTo(you, work);
 ```

 > So, what is object-oriented programming?
 As with many things, it is perhaps understood most easily through use of an analogy.
 Take a look around you -- everywhere you look are objects: books and buildings and food and even you.
 Objects have two major components to them: 1) A list of relevant properties (e.g., weight, color, size, solidity, shape, etc.), and 2) Some number of behaviors that they can exhibit (e.g., being opened, making something else hot, etc.).
-These properties and behaviors are inseparable.
+These properties and behaviors are inseparable.<br><br>

-> Object-oriented programming (OOP) provides us with the ability to create objects that tie together both properties and behaviors into a self-contained, reusable package.
+Object-oriented programming (OOP) provides us with the ability to create objects that tie together both properties and behaviors into a self-contained, reusable package.
 This leads to code that looks more like this:

 ```
 you.driveTo(work);